Read this for more context on our episodes

 This podcast is about building a company to last.
 Not to sell.
 This mindset heavily influences our discussions.
 Knowing more about what it means to Startup to Last will help you follow our takes.
 For more on what it means to startup to last, check out this episode.

-We try to release one new episode per week.
+We try to release new episodes every other week.
 Most episodes follow this format*:

 - Updates - We start with sharing updates on our businesses.
 We also share important personal updates when it makes sense.
 This can last anywhere from 15 to 30 minutes.
 In rare cases, our updates may take up the entire episode.